Stoxum/casinocoin-dev-portal/content/transactions/offercreate.md

     * The offer becomes funded again when the creator obtains more of that currency.
 * If the currency required to fund the offer is held in a [frozen trust line](concept-freeze.html).
     * The offer becomes funded again when the trust line is no longer frozen.
-* If the creator does not have enough CSC for the reserve amount of a new trust line required by the offer.
+* If the creator does not have enough STM for the reserve amount of a new trust line required by the offer.
 (See [Offers and Trust](#offers-and-trust).)
-    * The offer becomes funded again when the creator obtains more CSC, or the reserve requirements decrease.
+    * The offer becomes funded again when the creator obtains more STM, or the reserve requirements decrease.
 * If the Expiration time included in the offer is before the close time of the most recently-closed ledger.
 (See [Expiration](#expiration).)

 An unfunded offer can stay on the ledger indefinitely, but it does not have any effect.
 The only ways an offer can be *permanently* removed from the ledger are: